Key responsibilities

 Job Creation and Tax Contribution

-KIOXIA Group is expanding its business around the world.
+Kioxia Group is expanding its business around the world.
 The jobs we create help support local communities, especially production facilities that employ large numbers of local people.

-By paying taxes in accordance with national laws and regulations, Group companies and their employees make an economic contribution to the countries and regions where they operate.
+By paying taxes in accordance with national laws and regulations, group companies and their employees make an economic contribution to the countries and regions where they operate.

 Participation in Industry Associations